Adding New Operators

 Exposing The Operator

-1from tripy.frontend.trace.ops.theta import Theta, theta
+1from nvtripy.frontend.trace.ops.theta import Theta, theta

 Testing

 Now that we’ve implemented our operator, let’s write tests for it.
-The structure of the tests/ directory mirrors that of the tripy/ directory (you can read more about that here).
+The structure of the tests/ directory mirrors that of the nvtripy/ directory (you can read more about that here).
 We need to test both the FlatIR and Trace operators.

 Testing The Trace Operator And Public API

-1import tripy as tp
+1import nvtripy as tp

 2from tests import helper

-3from tripy.frontend.trace.ops import Theta
+3from nvtripy.frontend.trace.ops import Theta

 4